Building42/Telegraph/README.md

 Basically what you want is a Certificate Authority and a Device certificate signed by that authority.
 You can find a nice tutorial at: https://jamielinux.com/docs/openssl-certificate-authority/

+See the Tools folder for a script that can create self-signed certificates for you.
+The script is very basic and you will probably need to edit some information in the `config-ca.cnf` and `config-localhost.cnf` files.
+The certificates generated with the script are meant for development purposes only.

+### Why aren't my certificates working on iOS 13 or macOS 10.15 (or later)?

+Apple has introduced new security requirements with iOS 13 and macOS 10.15.
+For more information see: https://support.apple.com/en-us/HT210176

 ### My server isn't working properly

 Please check the following: